aharper8484/Quick-react-bio-card/README.md

 # Portfolio Card

-Built using react from Udemy course by Jonas Schmedtmann
+Built using react from Udemy course by Jonas Schmedtmann.
+Files have been copied over and are not the complete project.
+It's a small project and hopefully easy to see what the code is doing.

 # Getting Started with Create React App